Learn the Days, Months and Seasons in Spanish

 Talking about the Seasons in Spanish

-No me gustan los inviernos.I don’t like winters.
+No me gusta el invierno.I don’t like winter.

 En verano vamos a Francia.During the summer we go to France.